-Real Madrid beats Celta Vigo 2-0 on Zidane’s return
+With old guard back, Real Madrid wins on Zidane’s return

 “Nobody can erase what these players have done for this club in the past,” Zidane said.
 “I’ll count on the entire squad, but we know how good Keylor is.
 I don’t even have to talk about Marcelo, and it’s the same when it comes to Isco.
 They are all very good players.
 They have shown it in the past and I will keep counting on them.”

-The win moved Madrid within two points of second-place Atletico Madrid, which visits Athletic Bilbao later.
-Barcelona, which plays at Real Betis on Sunday, is seven points in front of Atletico.
+The win moved Madrid within two points of second-place Atletico Madrid, which saw its title chances take a hit after a 2-0 loss at Athletic Bilbao.

+Barcelona can open a 10-point lead over Diego Simeone’s team if it wins at Real Betis on Sunday.

 Zidane received an ovation from the crowd when his name was announced before the match, and there was an upbeat atmosphere again following demoralizing home losses.